akseidel/pywordletool/README.md

 * **In Use Main Window Shown Next to NYT Results:**
 !['In use Image Image'](InfoImages/PYWTInUse.png)
 * **Information Window:**
-  The information window explains the Helper features in detail.
+  The information window explains the **Helper** features in detail.
 Its content is included at this Readme's end section.
-The previous two images are intended to show what the Helper does.
+The previous two images are intended to show what the **Helper** does.
 !['Information Window Image'](InfoImages/PYWTHelp.png)

 ### What To Expect From This Helper

 * Expect nothing more than a helper with a thorough vocabulary that presents words only matching the letters you specify.
-* The Helper was created for investigating Wordle word pick strategies.
-Using the Helper removes the task of thinking up five-letter words to allow one to focus only on play strategy.
+* The **Helper** was created for investigating Wordle word pick strategies.
+Using the **Helper** removes the task of thinking up five-letter words to allow one to focus only on play strategy.
-* The Helper "knows" the words but not which word is the solution.
+* The **Helper** "knows" the words but not which word is the solution.
 As such the Helper ruins the game for those where thinking up words is the attraction to Wordle.
+* A companion to the **Helper** is **groupdrilling.py**, a word groups analyzer separate from the **Helper's** groups analyzer.
+Its purpose is for examining groups properties in a manor independent of the **Helper**  and thus without disturbing the **Helper's** current state.
-* A companion to the helper is **fmwm.py**, the Finite Monkey Wordle Machine.
+* Another companion to the **Helper** is **fmwm.py**, the Finite Monkey Wordle Machine.
 With **fmwm.py** one can measure how many random guesses are required to solve Wordles.
 It can also find all the **Magic Words** present in the vocabulary for a given word. **Magic Words** reduce the selection guess pool to contain just the solution word.
 See [FMWM_Readme.md](FMWM_Readme.MD) for more information.

 ### Running the Wordle helper